willfurnass/sheffield_hpc/hpc/scheduler/index.rst

 Getting started
 ---------------

-To submit jobs on Iceberg or ShARC using SGE see our guide to :ref:`sge-queue`.

-To submit jobs on Bessemer using SLURM see our guide to :ref:`slurm-queue`.
+To submit jobs to one of our HPC systems see our guide to :ref:`submit-queue`.

 Stanford Research Computing Center provide a `SGE to SLURM conversion guide <https://srcc.stanford.edu/sge-slurm-conversion>`_.